Why should you think about changing course towards a product-led growth strategy?

 - Ditch a complex sign-up process: Ask for a name and email address.
 Take out as many steps as possible and streamline the process with single sign-on (SSO) functionality.

-- Make onboarding/training easy: You want your users to use your product as quickly as possible.
+- Make user onboarding emails & training easy: You want your users to use your product as quickly as possible.

 - Keep it simple: Eliminate any unnecessary features or steps.

-In short, your competition is demonstrating value early on, removing usage friction, and creating a positive experience.
+In short, your competition demonstrates value early on, removes usage friction, and creates a positive experience.

 ...All while you are still trying to book a demo call.